Skip to Content

 She has been prolific in her work, focusing on the emergence of ‘internet art’ and ‘screen and youth culture’.
 Online she re-contextualises her works using both stills and short clips of the videos on social media platforms such as Twitter, Instagram and Snapchat.
 Her works have been transformed into a fabric that laces her artistic identity into people’s everyday lives.
 Often she re-contextualises not only her body of work, but her physical body: A social media pioneer of repetitious themes, concerns, aesthetic and representational exploration.

 Jordana’s artistic involvement is much wider than her own work.
 “Through Enjoy Public Art Gallery, the artist run initiative Meanwhile and City Gallery Wellington I feel I can contribute, to support positive growth, I love having a hand in, putting my hand up.
 It’s all a ball and chain I love to carry.”

-The Bachelor of Fine Arts can be an entrance to professional fine arts practice, or it may lead to a variety of career opportunities in allied fields.
+The Bachelor of Fine Arts can be an entrance to professional fine arts practice, or it may lead to a variety of career opportunities in art-related fields.
 These can include art education, arts administration, and key involvement in creative industries where problem-solving skills are in demand.